 home - American folk music - German history

-John Shreve was raised in St. Joseph, Missouri.
-Every summer the family travelled to the West, to Colorado, the Yellowstone region, Montana and the Northwest Pacific coast.
+John Shreve was born and raised in St. Joseph, Missouri.
 In 1968-1969, he spent a year as a foreign exchange student in Germany, attending school in Weilburg/Lahn.
 But he spent little time in school, preferring to hitchhike through most of Western Europe.
 After finishing high school in St. Joseph, he attended the University of Montana in Missoula, Montana, initially studying history.
 It was a time of political upheaval and protest against the war in Vietnam and for John Shreve it was a politically formative period.
+Today, he is a member of Democrats Abroad as well as the German Social Democratic Party.

-Over the years, John Shreve has worked in a bread factory, in a library, as a printer's assistant, a dishwasher, a street musician, an English teacher, a janitor, a tour guide, a translator and at any number of other odd jobs.
+Over the years, John Shreve has worked in a bread factory, in a library, as a printer's assistant, a dishwasher, a street musician, an English teacher, a janitor, a tour guide, a translator, singer and writer.

 John Shreve met his future wife in East Berlin in 1977.
 Until 1983, when his wife and daughter were allowed to emigrate, he regularly travelled between West and East Berlin.
 Soon thereafter a son was born.
-During these years he managed to be classified as a security risk by the CIA and was suspected of espionage by the East German State Security Service.
+The CIA classified him as a security risk.
+After the fall of the Wall, he gained access to the files of the East German State Security Service and learned that he had been suspected of espionage.
 Until his children entered school, he remained at home and took care of them.

 The earliest musical influence was his grandfather, Ralph Layson, a Free Methodist lay preacher who sang religious songs.
-John's mother, Kay Shreve, was also a singer.
+John’s mother, Kay Shreve, was also a singer.
 In elementary school, music instruction consisted largely of singing folk songs and later John Shreve was strongly influenced by the recordings of Woody Guthrie, Bob Dylan, Utah Phillips and Si Kahn.
-He recorded a collection of old and new folk songs, Thinking of Home, which is available as a music cassette.
+He recorded a collection of old and new folk songs, Thinking of Home.
 In 2004 and 2006, he released the CDs From Texas to Montana and Wild and Windy Places, two collections of songs, poems and instrumentals about the American West.
-His newest recording is collection of songs about life, death, faith and the grace of God, Leap of Faith.
-In 2015, John released his fourth CD, Oftimes Do I Think of Thee, a collection of old-time country songs.
-In 2016, John released the mini-CD Who's Gonna Build Your Wall? to oppose the election of Donald Trump as president.
-Up to election day, all profits go to Democrats Abroad Berlin, in which John is active.
+He followed those with a collection of songs about life, death, faith and the grace of God, Leap of Faith.
+John released his fourth CD, Oftimes Do I Think of Thee, a collection of old-time country songs in 2015.
+In the following year, he released the mini-CD Who's Gonna Build Your Wall? to oppose the election of Donald Trump as president.

 home - American folk music - German history